kaliy/state-monad-workshop/README.md

 #  Using Functional State in Actors
 This project is used for workshop [Scala Summer Camp #1: Using Functional State in Actors](https://www.meetup.com/pl-PL/Krakow-Scala-User-Group/events/263171988/).
+Slides for workshop are [here](https://docs.google.com/presentation/d/145eJgOup8CKicd7B7GFTZiUvsYvu1icMvGz45Sk5ttk/edit?usp=sharing)

 Requirements:
 - git